Withdrawing Money from your Debit Card

 The Majority of ATMs in the UK will hold onto your card until you have finished using the ATM.

-Note: Some ATMs will take your bank card into the machine, whereas others only take part of the card.
+Note: Some ATMs will take your card into the machine, whereas others only take part of the card.

 Step 3: Enter your PIN (Personal Identification Number)

-To access your account using your bank card, you’ll need to prove your identity by entering your PIN.
+To access your account using your card, you’ll need to prove your identity by entering your PIN.

 Keep in mind safety and security from Step 1 and the potential for hidden cameras.
 When entering your PIN, a good safety method is to cover the keypad with one hand while entering your PIN with the other hand.
 Note: It is important to remember your PIN, when entering it in at an ATM, for security, you only have 3 tries to get the PIN right.
-If you enter your PIN wrong on the third attempt, the ATM will take your bank card for security measures.
+If you enter your PIN wrong on the third attempt, the ATM will take your card for security measures.

 Choose a Transaction